How to Trade

 And markets reacted to those words with excitement and anticipation.

-Throughout his tumultuous first term, Trump’s impact on global markets was undeniable: he threatened and then, for a little while, started what may technically qualify as a “trade war” with China; he backed out of the Paris climate accords, navigated the creation of a new version of NAFTA (USMCA) and made countless other moves to help bolster what he believed to be the US’ most important asset – its’ economy.
+Throughout his tumultuous first term, Trump’s impact on global markets was undeniable: he threatened and then, for a little while, started what may technically qualify as a “trade war” with China; he backed out of the Paris climate accords, navigated the creation of a new version of NAFTA (USMCA) and made countless other moves to help bolster what he believed to be the US’ most important A stock, commodity, currency, index or any other entity one may trade or invest in. – its’ economy.

-Trump has made remarks that indicate his staunch support in trickle-down economics; he has also made moves across the duration of his term of office to support that view – made changes to tax codes, dismantled restrictions on large corporations and other actions that were designed to continue the record streak of economic growth the country was going through.
+Trump has made remarks that indicate his staunch The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... in trickle-down economics; he has also made moves across the duration of his term of office to support that view – made changes to tax codes, dismantled restrictions on large corporations and other actions that were designed to continue the record streak of economic growth the country was going through.

 How 2020 Impacted Trump’s Election Odds